 There are many different ways astrology can be used, but historically it hasn’t been used psychologically.

 My primary interest in astrology is psychological, as it determines something akin to psychological types.
 That’s something that can be seen through the lens of astrology.
-Something like planetary types or zodiacal signs, as the psychological types that are described by those symbols.
+Something like planetary types or zodiacal signs, and the psychological types that are described by those symbols.

 How is astrology useful psychologically?